 The Timbers Army

 The Timbers Army (TA) has set the bar for soccer fan support in America.
-From humble beginnings in section 107 to taking over the North End of the stadium at every Portland Timbers match, the TA is one of the most respected supporters group in Major League Soccer.
+From humble beginnings in section 107 to taking over the North End of the stadium at every Portland Timbers match, the TA is one of the most respected supporters groups in Major League Soccer.

 The TA is as diverse as the Portland community, and welcomes all Portland Timbers supporters to the North End.
 The TA stands and sings throughout the match, celebrating the world’s game with a unique, rich and deep passion that only Portland can provide.